Why do we have free-writing Fridays?

 - (b) Then, we tell them how to write it.

-All of a sudden, on free -writing Fridays, we do just the opposite and ask children to generate ideas and (possibly) see some of these ideas through to publication without proper support and instruction on how to write for themselves.
+All of a sudden, on free-writing Fridays, we do just the opposite and ask children to generate ideas and (possibly) see some of these ideas through to publication without proper support and instruction on how to write for themselves.
 No wonder children struggle.
 Because of this, it may look like personal writing time is ineffectual or that the children are losing interest.
 But it’s not the children’s fault!
 Believe me, children want to write.
 And they do want to write their own things.
 They have simply forgotten or have never been shown how to write for themselves, on topics which interest them, and for their own purposes.
+In other words, they haven’t been taught how to be writers.

 What we should conclude if personal writing time becomes a disappointment is that our writing teaching may well need changing.
-It needs to change so that we are teaching children how they can write successfully for themselves.
+It needs to change so that we are teaching children how they can write freely, successfully and for pleasure every day!
 What we shouldn’t do is blame the children for what we perceive as the failure of free-writing Fridays.
-Children need instruction and, most importantly, modelling about how authors generate ideas for writing.
+Children need instruction and, most importantly, modelling about how professional or hobbyist writers generate ideas for writing.
 That’s usually the crux of why children struggle and it happens because, during class writing projects, generating ideas is the one writing process that is not routinely taught.
 Instead, we do it for them.

-2 Model idea generation techniques at the beginning of personal writing sessions.
+2 Model idea generation techniques at the beginning of free writing Fridays.

 There are numerous techniques in our Writing-Study pack that both fiction and non-fiction writers use to generate ideas so why not try some of these techniques for yourself and model for the children how they can use them too?
-You can do this as a short mini-lesson at the start of personal project time.
+You can do this as a short mini-lesson at the start of free writing Friday.
 Easy!

 - Start using process goals during class writing projects.